sil-student-projects/realtimelexicon/README.md

 ### Miscellaneous
 This holds various individual files.
 No full projects.

-### ShareDB_Examples-Master
-We are working towards dynamically generating the path and deleting then reinserting small parts of the tree.
-It is run using `node server.js` and it will be running at *http://localhost:8080/jsoneditor.html*.

-### React
-This is a simple React tutorial.
-I am working towards recreating the functionality of Dr. Lu's example.
-It requires that you use this JSFiddle because I am yet to do the extra work to make it work locally. https://jsfiddle.net/6rhdpt5c/92/

 ### Scotch
 This is a simple ShareJS tutorial.
 Running it is not straightforward.